prasadrunjeet/terraform-module-aws-ec2/README.md

-# terraform-module-aws-ec2
+# Terraform Module: AWS EC2

-Easily provision and manage Amazon EC2 instances with customizable configurations in a reusable format
+This Terraform module simplifies the provisioning and management of Amazon EC2 instances on AWS.
+It allows users to define instance configurations such as AMI ID, instance type, key pairs, security groups, and tags in a reusable and modular format.
+With built-in support for best practices and common configurations, this module facilitates the rapid deployment of scalable and reliable EC2 instances in various environments, ensuring efficient infrastructure management.